Product Liability Claim Solicitors

 Typical product liability claims could involve furniture that breaks within days or weeks of purchase, faulty glass bottles that have exploded in your hands or electrical appliances that have caught fire and burnt you.
 Food not fit for sale can also be subject to a product liability claim and if you have eaten something that has caused you to become ill you may be due compensation as per any other product purchased.

-Defective medicine or medical equipment is also a consistent source of compensation claims.
+Defective medicine or medical equipment is also a type of product liability.
 The Medicines and Healthcare Products Regulatory Agency is a government body which tests and inspects all medicines and medical devices to confirm that they work and are acceptably safe for purpose.

 Have You Suffered An Injury From A Product Defect?